 Expedition models need to offer a good night's sleep for many nights in a row, regardless of the weather or terrain.
 All of the Hennessy and Warbonnet models tested as well as the REI Flash Air do this well.
 Conversely, some of the smaller, lightweight models, like the Grand Trunk Nano 7 or Ultralight Starter or the ENO Sub7, may not be the most preferable to camp in for more than a night or two.
 However, if you're taking on an adventure where weight matters, like thru-hiking the Appalachian or Pacific Crest Trail, this might be a worthwhile tradeoff.

 Overall, smaller campers have more options since, larger campers will prefer roomier designs.
 We felt that there were no double models that slept a pair comfortably, though larger doubles fit two loungers better than a single, and slept one very comfortably.
 All of that considered, we still had to pick some winners and losers from the perspective of our astute testers.
-The hangs that we found the most comfortable were the Bear Butt Double, Grand Trunk Skeeter Beeter, Warbonnet Ridgerunner, REI Co-op Flash Air, and the ENO Reactor, though all for different reasons.
+The hangs that we found the most comfortable were the Bear Butt Double, Grand Trunk Skeeter Beeter, Warbonnet Ridgerunner and the REI Co-op Flash Air, though all for different reasons.

 The Bear Butt Double and Grand Trunk Skeeter Beeter are both made of soft, durable nylon and are quite wide, allowing a wide range of comfortable sleeping positions.
 The Warbonnet Ridgerunner comes with head and foot spreader bars, which our side and stomach-sleepers loved above all else.
 The REI Flash Air also has a single spreader bar holding up the integrated bug net up and away from your face.
 Our smaller reviewers loved this sleep system, and our taller reviewers thought it was pretty good, but felt a bit confined inside.
-The Reactor is an open design with soft fabric and cozy double-thickness floor, which creates a sleeve for your sleeping pad.
 Depending on the environment you are planning to camp in, all of these models are roomy and comfortable for spending the night outside.

 There was a wide variation in weight between the heaviest and lightest setups we tested.
 Our score for the weight metric takes into account the hammocks themselves and anything attached to them (such as carabiners), and a stuff sack (if included).
 Suspension systems, such as tree straps, were not included in the measured package weight unless the manufacturer specifically included them in the same stuff sack.
 Many of the models we tested did not come with a suspension system, and the weight of your final setup is therefore contingent on the system you choose to implement.